airbytehq/airbyte/airbyte-integrations/bases/base-python/CDK-README.md

 `Check` delegates to the `AbstractSource`'s `check_connection` function.
 The function's `config` parameter contains the user-provided configuration, specified in the `spec.json` returned by `Spec`. `check_connection` uses this configuration to validate access and permissioning.
-Here is an example](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/connectors/source-exchange-rates/source_exchange_rates/source.py#L90) from the same Exchange Rates API.
+Here is an [example](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/connectors/source-exchange-rates/source_exchange_rates/source.py#L90) from the same Exchange Rates API.

 #### The Streams Interface
-In parallel with the above concepts, an `AbstractSource` owns a set of `Stream`s.
-This is populated via the `AbstractSource`'s `streams` [function](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/bases/base-python/base_python/cdk/abstract_source.py#L63). `Discover` and `Read` rely on this populated set.
+An `AbstractSource` also owns a set of `Stream`s.
+This is populated via the `AbstractSource`'s `streams` [function](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/bases/base-python/base_python/cdk/abstract_source.py#L63).
+`Discover` and `Read` rely on this populated set.

 `Discover` returns an `AirbyteCatalog` representing all the distinct resources the underlying API supports.
 Here is the [entrypoint](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/bases/base-python/base_python/cdk/abstract_source.py#L74) for those interested in reading the code.